 The problems above still exist but I do think I have found the issue and that it is due to the front wheel quick-release skewer springs being damaged which likely happened during installation and while it is my understanding the springs don’t do anything outside of positioning the wheel, I think the overall skewer may be damaged and I will replace that and find out if that helps.

-In terms of how far the bike can go, I am able to give a better answer.
-I took the bike on a trip to Stamford from where I live and it was a twelve miles trip there and it did it on a single battery and while I did switch it back for the return trip, it did claim to have half a battery left.
+In terms of how far the bike can go, I can give a better answer.
+I took the bike on a trip to Stamford from where I live and it was a twelve miles trip there it did it on a single battery and while I did switch it back for the return trip, it did claim to have half a battery left.

 I am liking the bike so far but the issue above is still ongoing and worrying.
 For now, I have included a few more pictures of how dirty the bike is but sorry about the quality of the pictures my mobile phone sucks for them.